Are you thinking of outsourcing some of your work to another country to save money? Maybe you should be thinking of insourcing instead.

 Although most executives would agree these advantages, many don’t proceed further, either because they perceive it would be too expensive, too difficult or both.
 But it’s not so expensive if you use the right resources.
 And it’s not too difficult if you have the right help.

-If you’re unconvinced about the costs, take a look at the chart at the top of this article.
+If you’re unconvinced about the costs, take a look at this chart .
 They’re actual figures for similar 8-person clerical operations.
+The first bar is for buying services from a commercial outsourcing operation in India; the bar on the right are the costs for an in-house operation in the UK.
+In-between are the costs for an insourced operation in India, China and Brazil.
+You may be surprised by the different costs!
 I’ll be writing separately about the cost comparisons between the different countries in another article.

 My own experience of starting small operations from scratch in countries such as India, Brazil and China, overcoming the bureaucracy, cultural, management and economic issues in each, and nurturing each of those operations to a large critical mass, convinces me that other businesses too can expand abroad, successfully, quickly and affordably, starting small, with minimum risks.